-After creating a stack of the chord shapes you want to learn, simply flip through them like you used to do in school and drill the chord shapes for 15 or 20 minutes a day.
+After creating a stack of the chord shapes you want to learn, flip through them like you used to do in school, and drill the shapes for 15 or 20 minutes a day.

 In no time, you’ll have 3-string cigar box guitar chord shapes mastered.

-No expensive classes or DVDs required - just the good ol’ DIY spirit you’ve already got as a cigar box guitar enthusiast.
+No expensive classes or DVDs required - just the good old DIY spirit you’ve already got as a cigar box guitar enthusiast.

 Why Are They Effective?

-Practicing active recall with your chord-shapes creates stronger neural connections in your brain, making it very effective for improving memory.
+Practicing active recall with your chord-shapes creates stronger neural connections in your brain, making it an essential method for improving memory.